Nicholas Anthony DiMarzio: Bishop of Brooklyn

 From 2004 to 2007, DiMarzio chaired the Domestic Policy Committee of the USCCB.
 During his tenure, the committee formulated "Forming Consciences for Faithful Citizenship".
-Published in 2008, it was approved by the USCCB.
-He has also served as chairman of the Bishops' Migration Committee, and currently is a member of the board of directors of Catholic Relief Services and chairman of its finance committee, and a member of the Bishops' Task Force on Catholic Bishops and Politicians.
+It was published in 2008.
+He also served as chairman of the Bishops' Migration Committee, and was a member of the board of directors of Catholic Relief Services and chair of its finance committee, and a member of the Bishops' Task Force on Catholic Bishops and Politicians.